-Few of the settings have been quite so popular or quite so memorable as that of the Forgotten Realms.
+Few have been quite so popular or quite so memorable as that of the Forgotten Realms RPG setting.

 The Forgotten Realms started as just one of many settings for Dungeons and Dragons, but they have become something much more.
 While some settings for D&D have been memorable (like Dragonlance), the Forgotten Realms is one of few to really stand the test of time.